denxeiy/gitbare.nvim/README.md

 PLugin for Neovim to search files, words and navigate through your "bare" git repository.

 Decided to make one because couldn't find any in GitHub.
-Though fugitive and telescope were not enough, just didn't work.
+There is some plugins, like fugitive and ":Telescope git_files" command from telescope, but they were not enough and didn't work with "bare's" the way i wanted to.

 ---------------------
 # **II.
 Installation**